High-risk stocks are equity investments where an investor can experience significant losses, if not all their money.

 If there ever were a great example of a high-risk investment, unregulated collective investment schemes (UCIS) would be it.

-While high-risk stocks are, of course, risky, that might not necessarily mean everyone needs to avoid them all the time.
-As noted before, some experts believe younger investors may have a higher-than-average tolerance for risk.
+While high-risk stocks are risky, that might not necessarily mean everyone needs to avoid them all the time.
+As noted before, financial advisors generally recommend younger investors to allocate at least a small percentage to higher-risk stocks.
+Investing in more volatile companies may help individuals benefit from the potential growth of these businesses.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.